aynotech/grav-plugin-embed/README.md

-# Forked for support any link preview
+# Forked to support any link preview

 Even links without providers.
 If the endpoint doesn't return any result, this plugin will use link title and description for creating a preview.